 I see Wesley as more of an evangelist and less of a theologian.
 I understand him to be attempting to make room for people who don’t know, or believe, everything rightly all the time to still be saved.
 All of us are wrong all the time about something whether we know it or not.
 That doesn’t ruin our justification.
 I used to think the Trinity was best expressed as the Father, Jesus, and the Holy Spirit as all three parts of God.
 I had no idea that was the heresy of partialism.
 Once I was taught by more mature Christians from scripture that they are three persons, one God I was able to repent of my heresy.
 Was I not saved back then?
 I think I was, but I was a material heretic.
 I was not a formal heretic.
 If I’d persisted to death in a heresy, and rejected all correction, then I would have proven to be a false convert and formal heretic.

 The person I was having the discussion with was of the old fashion persuasion.
 They didn’t read Wesley.
 They just took a superficial approach to their denomination’s doctrines and ran with it.
 So for them, sin was simply willfully transgressing a known law of God and it excludes mistakes, infirmities, failures, faults, emotions, (feelings) and thoughts.
 They also argued that a Christian will stop sinning completely, even though I showed them 1 John 1:8 and explained that John was addressing Christians.
 I was also told that if I sinned and then died immediately after, without repenting, that I would go to Hell.
 This is another one of their misguided beliefs.
 They believe that a genuine Christian can apostatize by willfully sinning.
-What I was dealing with was a Semi-Pelagian, not a Wesleyan.
+What I was dealing with was a Semi-Pelagian.
 It is interesting because they make a categorical error by contrasting sins with mistakes.
 I don’t know if it ever occurred to them that a sin is always sinful, but a mistake can be sin or not sin.
 I mentioned this and got no answer.
 The same can be said for the other things listed that they say are not sin.
-We know that having a lustful thought pop into your head is a sin, and that we must take every thought captive so it doesn’t come to fruition in deed.
+We know that having a lustful thought pop into your head and dwelling on it, is a sin.
+We must take every thought captive so it doesn’t come to fruition in deed.
 We also know that to God we are guilty of that sin.
 It sure is a good thing that Christ justified me, and paid for all of my sin.
-I am exceedingly sinful, and exceedingly thankful for His righteousness that He imputed to me upon justification.
+I am exceedingly sinful, and exceedingly thankful for His righteousness that He imputed to me.
 I think this eludes the Semi-Pelagian.
 They are in a works righteousness faith where they must maintain their position of being righteous by works.
 This particular flavor of Semi-Pelagian makes this task less daunting by watering down sin and man’s responsibility.
 In so doing they rob God of the glory, as it were.
 So much the worse for them, as many of them are not truly saved, but still lost.
 Of course, I would not say that all of them are lost.
-Some may be material heretics, just waiting to be corrected and brought into repentance.
+Some may be material heretics, just waiting to be corrected and brought to repentance.
 Could you be the one to speak into their lives with the truth?

 So, you are a modern woman, and you have heard, perhaps even said, “I can do what I want!
 You don’t own me!
 I don’t need a man!”
 Well, if you are Christian woman, you should eschew such ignorant, godless, rhetoric.
 It is prideful and selfish.
 Very unbecoming of a Christian man or woman.
 I am so sick of how the world has been portraying husbands and wives.
 Let’s not allow the culture to define us.
 Let’s be defined by God’s word.